 Rule 202.
-The board approves and adopts the examinations developed by the National Council of State Boards of Nursing, Inc., hereafter identified as the "NCLEX-RN" for the registered nurse and the "NCLEX-PN" for the practical nurse.
-Examinees shall achieve a score of pass on the NCLEX computerized adaptive test (CAT).
+The board approves and adopts the examinations developed by the National Council of State Boards of Nursing, Inc., identified as the "NCLEX-RN" for the registered nurse and the "NCLEX-PN" for the practical nurse.
+Examinees shall achieve a score of pass on the NCLEX computerized adaptive test.
+The passing score is determined by the National Council of State Boards of Nursing (NCSBN).